 Mount Ashland Trail is a 5.1 mile moderately trafficked loop trail located near Ashland, Oregon that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 A great hike with great views.
 Don't miss the "rabbit ears" just below the summit.